A problem posing approach to teaching an initial particle model

 too much freedom in designing a model themselves they probably do not end up with the

-model we want them to learn and we may even foster well known misconceptions.
+model we want them to learn and we may even foster familiar misconceptions.

-Furthermore they probably put forward such different models that it will be very
+Furthermore the students will probably put forward such different models that it will be very

-difficult for a teacher to help all these students in developing their ideas in the
+difficult for a teacher to help all of them in developing their ideas in the

 direction of the learning goals.